Hammarn/1MB335/Lab3.md

 Disclaimer: most likely, tiling did not work.
 Thus we downloaded mitochondrial genomes in fasta format for you to continue working on.

 ---

+## Part 2 - working on your study species

 This is the step when you start to work with one of the four species that you were assigned at the beginning of the class (see Table 1 below, left column).
 If you forgot which species you were supposed to work with, ask a teaching assistant.

+In the real world you would have to start going through the procces of tiling and circularizing your mitochondrial seqeuences.
+In the interest of time we have, as any cooking show, prepared this step alread.
-The mitochondrial fasta files are here: `/proj/g2021007/private/DATA/mitochondrial_genomes` and also in [Studentportalen](https://studentportalen.uu.se/portal/authsec/portal/uusp/admin-courses/filearea/filearea-window?mode=view&webwork.portlet.eventAction=true&webwork.portlet.action=%2Ffilearea%2Fview%2Fexplore&action=e&location=%2Fexplore.ftl&windowstate=normal&webwork.portlet.mode=view).
+You can find the prepared mitochondrial fasta files here: `/proj/g2021007/private/DATA/mitochondrial_genomes`

+Copy over the correct one to you working directory!

 ### Orient to the canonical start location in the mitochondrial genome (*cox1*).

-You now have a circular mitochondrial genome.
-The last step is to orient it to the canonical start location.
+We now have a circular mitochondrial genome (thanks to all that hard tiling work we did).
+The last step is to orient the sequence according to the canonical start location.
 By convention, non-model organisms' mitochondria are oriented with the *cox1* gene as the first gene of the genome.
 To do that, you will do a pairwise alignment.
-But first, you have to find a sequence to compare your mitochondrial sequence too.
+But first, you have to find a sequence to compare your mitochondrial sequence to.
 Open an NCBI blast window and select nucleotide blast.
 Paste or upload your mitochondrial sequence.

 **Question 11.** To which organism do the best hits belong too?